Master of Science in Information Technology

 To obtain the MSIT degree, students must obtain a minimum number of 144 units with a cumulative quality point average (CQPA) of at least 3.0 (B).
 No more than 168 units can be taken to accumulate the 144 units of credit counted toward the MSIT degree.

-For the professional focus, the 144 units include 60 units of core courses, 48 units of elective courses, which can include up to 12 units of undergraduate credit (courses with numbers less than XX-600), and up to 15 units of MSIT Independent Study (04-980), 24 units of Practicum (04-900), 12 units of seminars, and a three-month internship.
+For the professional focus, the 144 units include 60 units of core courses, 48 units of elective courses, which can include up to 12 units of undergraduate credit (courses with numbers between XX-300 and XX-599), and up to 15 units of MSIT Independent Study (04-980), 24 units of Practicum (04-900), 12 units of seminars, and a three-month master's internship.

 Students complete the program over three or four study semesters (see the example scenarios below):